Stasmo/resume/SimonStaszkiewiczResume.md

 ### IT Manager at BST Management - 2008 to 2010

 - hired as the only technical person to manage all IT infrastructure for an organization of 100+ people
-- responsible for `Exchange Server`, `MSSQL Server`, internal application servers, file servers, `Netware` server
+- responsible for `Exchange Server`, `MSSQL Server`, internal application servers, file servers, `Netware` server, layer 3 switches
 - responsible for all workstations and printers, phone system, fleet of cell phones for drivers, everything

 ## Education